 The online missionary training school was developed to equip people that want to serve cross-culturally among unreached people groups.
 UPGs may live across the street while others live across the globe!
 We have networked with the best churches, missions organizations, and Bible schools out there to come up with the most strategic materials we could find to equip laborers to make disciples among all nations.

 The online missionary training school is broken up into 20 courses/modules, each covering a different topic such as evangelism, church planting movements, spiritual warfare, orality/storytelling, etc. You can see an brief description of each module by looking at the full curriculum.
 Each course will include several videos that the student will need to watch as well as a few Bible studies relevant to that module.
 Students will record responses to the videos and findings from their studies in the online system.
 The videos are taught by some of the most world renowned authors/speakers in the Christian world as well as missionaries who have plenty of cross-cultural experience and insight.
-There are also several articles plus one book to read for each module making approximately 20-25 books that you will read throughout the entire program.
+There are also several articles and at least one book, (some have two books) to read for each module for a total of 23 books that you will read throughout the entire program.

-There are basically two online missionary training school programs: the degree or non-degree.
+There are basically two online missionary training school programs: a certificate or degree program.
 We recommend the Bible degree for those that are wanting to further their higher education or thinking about joining a missions organization that may require a certain amount of Bible credits before serving with them.
-We recommend the non-degree program for those that are just looking at getting additional training in cross-cultural ministry and taking this course for their own spiritual growth.
-The non-degree route takes about 15-20 hours per module to complete while the degree route averages about 25-30 hours per module.
-Each module also requires 12-15 ministry hours in your local context preferably doing cross-cultural work among unreached people groups.
+We recommend the certificate program for those that are seeking additional training in cross-cultural ministry, taking this course for their own spiritual growth or do not need a degree to meet their future plans.
+The certificate route takes about 20 hours per module to complete, while the degree route averages about 25 hours per module.
+All students are required to fulfill 12-15 ministry hours each module in their local context, preferably doing cross-cultural work among unreached people groups.